 In the middle of nowhere Colombia, with my camping gear missing, unable to properly speak the language, and no real clue what to do I lost it.
 I broke down and started cursing myself for being so stupid, for not paying attention to my bike, and wondered what the hell I was doing, riding down these remote roads in a foreign country where I barely speak the language.
 I made a plan in my mind to hire someone to drive me up the road to look for the bag.
 Or if that didn’t work, I’d bike back up.
-I saw myself taking a bus to Bogota to replace my gear.
+I had visions of taking a bus to Bogota to replace my gear.

-As these things go, it all worked out.
+After my breakdown, my fortune turned.
 The woman who ran the hostel was able to track down the guide and confirmed he had my pannier.
 Why he didn’t just leave it for me to find I don’t know, but at least it was in a safe spot.
 The next morning I was up early to take a combination of jeep, bus and minibus back to Salento.
 It was a five hour journey and when I got there I found out the guide had a tour booked that was going through Toche and he was about to leave.
 So I could have avoided the trip, but on the plus side, I was able to get a ride back to my bike the fast way.
 When I was reunited with my pannier I broke out into a huge smile and did a little leap of joy.
 I then joined his tour back over the mountains to my bike.